peroper/GlobalForester-API/README.md

 # Global Forester API Example Scripts

-This repo contains a collection of scripts intended as a starting point for developers looking to utilize the Global Forester API using Swagger.
+This repository contains a collection of scripts intended as a starting point for developers looking to utilize the Global Forester API using Swagger.
 These scripts can be used or combined as-is, or serve as inspiration for more complex implementations.
 To set up and run the scripts, follow the steps below.

 ## Getting Started

 ### 1. Generate a Swagger

 1. If you use homebrew, install [swagger-codegen](https://github.com/swagger-api/swagger-codegen/tree/3.0.0) with: `brew install swagger-codegen` (other installation methods are detailed [here](https://github.com/swagger-api/swagger-codegen))
-2. Generate a swagger with: `swagger-codegen generate -i https://api.globalforester.com/swagger/v1/swagger.json -o Swagger -l python`
+2. cd into _GlobalForester-API_
-3. Move the _Swagger/swagger_client_ folder to _GlobalForester-API_.
+3. Generate a swagger with: `swagger-codegen generate -i https://api.globalforester.com/swagger/v1/swagger.json -o Swagger -l python`

 > Scripts assume that the swagger is located in a folder called 'Swagger'